arabadzhiyski/update_curve_coordinates/README.md

 Transforms a Curve SOP curve and writes the coordinates back to its 'coords' parameter.
 The original curve, if stashed, is available on Output 1.

 It requires a Curve SOP as input!
-Currently 'onInputChanged' will not warn if another node type is wired as input.
-WIP.
+It will error out if wire any other SOP.